-The use of psychoactive plants or “entheogens” in healing & spiritual practices is relatively new to Western society, where such practices have historically been viewed as antithetical to the Christian message, and where, as a consequence, every effort was made to eradicate their use by midwives, lay healers and herbalists as well as by shamans from a variety of pre-Christian traditions.
-Many of the aforementioned fell victim to the inquisition, which saw independence in spiritual and health matters as a serious threat to the authority of the Christian faith, which construed sickness and health in moral terms as things that were in God’s hands.
-Sickness was therefore given a moral interpretation as the wages of sin, while health was presented as evidence of virtue.
-Female practitioners were especially vulnerable to accusations of witchcraft, since their gender allegedly associated them with the ‘Fall of Man’ or ‘Original Sin’ and their sexuality and the ability to bear children were viewed as both sources of power over men and as sources of temptation.
+The use of psychoactive plants or “entheogens” in therapeutic & “spiritual” practices is a relatively new phenomenon in Western society, where the use of psychoactive plants and substances has historically been treated as antithetical to Christian ethics.
+Over the course of the past two millennia, every effort was made to eradicate the use of “entheogens” by midwives, lay healers and shamans from religious and healing traditions that formerly coexisted with Christianity, or came to be viewed as competing with it.
+Historical evidence suggests the involvement of these traditions in the Inquisition’s efforts to eradicate competing healing practices.
+The Catholic Church took a dim view of these traditions that sustained the independence of the laity in spiritual and health matters.
+Such independence was viewed as a serious affront to the authority of the Church and the Christian faith, amongst others due to the fact that health and fortune were construed as implicitly moral, conditions that were evidence of divine intervention.
+Sickness and misfortune were therefore construed as the wages of sin, while health and good fortune (including wealth and possessions) were interpreted as signs of virtue and God’s grace.
+Female healers were especially vulnerable to accusations of witchcraft, since their gender allegedly associated them with the ‘Fall of Man’ or ‘Original Sin’ and their sexuality and the ability to bear children were viewed as both sources of power over men and as sources of temptation.

 Outside Europe and the reach of the inquisition, the use of entheogens by indigenous peoples persisted and persists until the present day, despite rigorous efforts on behalf of colonial authorities to eradicate it.
 The history of the contemporary use of entheogens may be said to have begun with the discovery of LSD-25 by Dr. Albert Hofmann in the 1940′s.
 By the 1960′s the use of LSD had spread beyond clinical settings where it was used experimentally by doctors and psychiatrists.
 The dissemination of LSD amongst youngsters who did not conceal their disaffection with Western materialism and warmongering led to controversy.
 International treaties were put into place in an effort to eradicate use and trade in psychedelic drugs, however a small but significant number of people had come to see therapeutic benefits and a spiritual meaning in their psychedelic experiences.
 Despite the fact that very little was known about the indigenous use of psychoactive plants at the time, a small number of Westerners began exploring these traditions.
 Unknown to them, syncretic forms of such traditions were evolving both amongst Native Americans and in the depths of the Amazon forest, where rubber tappers and indigenous people were in contact with each other.